grannycart/by-sound-alone_source/beta-manuscript/2_Chapter.md

 Captain Percy jumped to her feet.
 Sitting was not going to work.
 She realized she was falling asleep despite the discomforts of the chair designed to keep a person upright and alert.
 She flicked her flashlight on and leaned over the navigation table.
 She again measured the distance to the imaginary line in the ocean.
 Their progress was merely hobbling along.

-Chips broke the numbing silence.
-"Fuckin' got somethin'."
+Chips broke the numbing silence, "fuckin' got something."

-[//]: # (----- EDITED TO HERE -----)

 Percy stepped back to the radar/sonar station and lowered her head over the scope.
-A small and distant blip was appearing and fading away with each pass of the _Prospect's_ radar.
+A small and distant blip appeared and the faded away with each pass of the _Prospect's_ radar.
 "Fuck.
-Well, it was probably too fucking much to hope the ocean would remain empty for us.
+Well, it was probably too much to hope the ocean would remain empty.
 OK, shut down the radar, switch to sonar.
-They are pretty far fuckin' off.
-Hopefully they will just drive on by."
+They are pretty far off, hopefully they will just drive on by."

-[//]: # (Blipblipbeep sadly faded off my radar.
-I regret it to this day!
-I think of you every time I eat a piece of quiche.
-Maybe I should have the characters in this story eat quiche?
-Seems like good submarine food.)

-[//]: # (Does explanation of radar in next graf repeat earlier explanation? -- see 2c line 105)

-She watched to make sure Chips shut down the radar completely.
-It was possible for a surface ship to see their radar when it was running and not only discover they were there, but calculate their exact location.
-On the other hand passive sonar was just microphones in the water -- it did not send any signal out by which they could be tracked.
-Of course their noisy diesel engines were sending out plenty of sound at the moment, if anyone got close enough to listen for it.
+She watched to make sure Chips shut down the radar quickly and completely to minimize the chance of its signal being detected by the other ship.
+While using the passive sonar avoided the risk of sending any signal out by which they could be tracked, their noisy diesel engines were transmitting plenty of sound at the moment, if anyone got close enough to listen for it.

-"Won't be able to hear fuckin' much on sonar with the fuckin' diesel running."
-Complained Chips.
+"Won't be able to hear much on sonar with the fuckin' diesel running," Chips complained.

+[//]: # (----- EDITED TO HERE -----)

-"That's why you're going to have to really fucking focus, try to pick out any change in mechanical sound above the diesel.
+"That's why you're going to have to really focus, try to pick out any change in mechanical sound above the diesel.
 If you think you hear something, we'll shut it down and have a quiet listen.
-Otherwise we'll stop every half hour or so and see if we hear that contact on the sonar -- or anyone else -- coming towards us.
+Otherwise we'll stop every half hour or so and do a close check of the sonar for that contact -- or anyone else -- coming towards us.
 Can you handle that Chips without fucking blowing up?"

 Chips groaned.
 "Ya fuckin' smart fuckin' pisswad."

 Percy pointed her flashlight towards the galley.
-"Have another fucking cup of coffee Chips."
+"Have another cup of coffee Chips."

 Captain Percy called to Hemi through the hatch up to the control room.
-When his face appeared squinting into the beam of her light, she told him they had a distant contact so they shut down the radar and switched to sonar.
-Because of that contact, he should be ready to shut down the diesel on short notice.
+When his face appeared squinting into the beam of her light, she told him about the contact, and because of that contact he should be ready to shut down the diesel on short notice.
 He nodded and turned back to the dive plane and tank controls.

 While Chips was in the galley setting up some coffee, Percy sat down at the sonar station and put the headset over her ears.
-The headset was full of the heavy droning hum of the diesel engine, moderated by some swish of water running along the hull and the grinding wash where the water split against the sail of the _Prospect_ moving through the surface.
+The headset was full of the heavy droning hum of the diesel engine, moderated by some swish of water running along the hull and the crashing wash where the water split against the sail of the _Prospect_.

 Captain Percy flipped some switches to engage filters, and the texture of the sound in her ears changed.
 She blocked out some of the lower frequencies of the engine, and tried to imagine if she could hear the higher pitch of a ship screw spinning in the water.
-But the sound was relentlessly undifferentiated and unchanging.
+But the sound was relentlessly uniform and unchanging.

 Chips came back holding one of the tin coffee cups.
 She put on the second sonar headset and remained standing a few steps from where Percy was sitting.

 After half an hour of this silent watch, Percy called up to Hemi to shut down the diesel so they could have a better listen, and a minute later a blessed silence came into the headset.
 A feeling of genuine relief flowed through her as the silence filled her ears.
-Sometimes she wondered if the eternal hum of machines that accompanied life aboard a submarine subtly and slowly chewed away at her soul.
-On top of the silence, there was no apparent sound of any other ships within sonar range.
+Sometimes she wondered if the eternal hum of machines that accompanied life aboard a submarine subtly and slowly chewed away at her consciousness.
+Maybe someday all of the white noise that surrounded her would cause her subconscious to rise up and take control of her mind, and she would slip from the restrictions of sanity and rationality.

+For the moment, the silence was complete.
+There was no apparent sound of any other ships within sonar range.
 Percy flipped through a few filters, and the quality of the silence changed, from a deadening whoosh to a soft hiss.

 And then she heard a pulse.
 A distant, faint heartbeat in the ocean, accompanied by the sloshing flow of circulation.
 She touched Chips arm, pointed to the softly fluttering signal-strength gauge.

 "Aye."
 Confirmed Chips.
 "That's the right direction for our fuckin' radar contact to approach us.
-They just fuckin' moved into fucking sonar range."
+They just moved into fuckin' sonar range."

 "Fuck.
 We're gonna have to do something.
 Stay on it Chips."

 "Fuckin' aye."

-Percy scaled the ladder up to the control room, and raised the periscope, twisting it around as it rose to aim it at the heading of the contact -- somewhere on their rear starboard quarter.
+Percy scaled the ladder to the control room, and raised the periscope, twisting it around as it rose to aim it at the heading of the contact -- somewhere on their rear starboard quarter.
 She did not expect to see anything, and there was nothing to see -- the distance was still too far.
 But a visual check was the practical and right thing to do first.
 She lowered the periscope.

 [//]: # (### They submerge to periscope depth)

 "Hemi..."
 Percy hesitated, "I think we gotta submerge to periscope depth -- get the sail underwater -- and shut down the diesels.
 Run on the _Gnat's_ remaining batteries.
-How long can we fucking last like that?"
+How long can we last like that?"

 "Well, putting aside the risk of again opening the main ballast valves to lower us even further into the water, the _Gnat_ has maybe an hour of battery we could use at this super-slow creep rate we are moving at.
 And I should also point out that once the _Gnat's_ batteries are fully depleted, we will have no more options for underwater maneuvering if we do not lose this contact.
 Or if we come across another."

 "I know.
 I'm going on instinct here, and fuck me if I'm wrong.
 Especially considering I haven't slept in days and my head is fucking killing me from eight cups of coffee a day.
-But I got a sense we don't want to see that fucker coming towards us up there."
+But I got a sense we don't want to see that asshole up there coming any closer towards us.

 "Or: we do not want them to see us, you mean."